BSc Horticulture Syllabus & Subjects 2025

 author

-Bachelor of Science (BSc) in Horticulture is a three-year undergraduate course that covers a range of plant cultivation, management, and production topics.
-BSc Horticulture subjects for first year include Plant Cultivation and Seed Research.
-Soil Science and Engineering, Basic Plant Genetics, Plant Biochemistry, and other related topics are covered in BSc Horticulture second year subject list.
+The Bachelor of Science (BSc) in Horticulture is a three-year undergraduate course that covers subjects like plant cultivation, management, and production-related topics.
+The BSc Horticulture subjects for first year include Plant Cultivation and Seed Research.
+Soil Science and Engineering, Basic Plant Genetics, Plant Biochemistry, etc. Some of the major topics covered under the BSc Horticulture syllabus are listed below:

-BSc Horticulture is a branch of Agricultural Science that focuses on growing Vegetables, Fruits, Flowers, and Herbs, as well as maintaining Gardens, Nurseries, Greenhouses, Landscaping, and Ornamental Trees.
-The BSc Horticulture course syllabus covers everything about plants, from seed to fully grown plant, as well as how to care for them.
-The scientific knowledge provided helps them grow and be more productive.
-Many aspects of the BSc Horticulture course have been adapted from other disciplines, such as Genetic Engineering, Biology, Biochemistry, and Chemistry.
+The BSc Horticulture course is a branch of Agricultural Science that focuses on growing Vegetables, Fruits, Flowers, and Herbs, as well as maintaining Gardens, Nurseries, Greenhouses, Landscaping, and Ornamental Trees.
+The BSc Horticulture course syllabus covers everything about plants, from seed to a fully grown plant, as well as how to take care of them.
+The scientific knowledge provided under this course helps students to excel in the field of agriculture and horticulture.
+Many aspects of the BSc Horticulture course have been taken from other similar disciplines, such as Genetic Engineering, Biology, Biochemistry, and Chemistry.
 Throughout the six-semester BSc Horticulture course syllabus, students learn everything they need to know about plants.
+To read about the detailed syllabus and course structure of the BSc Horticulture programme, scroll down.

 Also Read: BSc Agriculture vs BSc Horticulture